 Snapping hip is a condition often seen in dancers which results in a snapping noise and feeling around the hip joint.
+External snapping is on the outside of the hip and isn't normally as painful as internal snapping.
+A sports injury therapist can recommend the best treatments and exercises to do to help you recover from the injury.

 A snapping hip can be internal or external.
 External symptoms include a clicking or snapping feeling on the outside of the hip.
 Internal snapping hip will be felt on the inside or front of the hip.
 Sometimes an audible snapping noise can be heard.
 This is not usually a painful condition although internal is more likely to be painful.